Last Update: November 18, 2024

 The Wahoo KICKR RUN rivals manual treadmills with its speed changes based on runner positioning.
 It’s the innovation we’ve needed.

-If you are not training in RunFree mode, you can connect to apps for automatic speed and incline control or use the intuitive paddles.
+You can also connect to apps for automatic speed and incline control or use the intuitive paddles.
 These paddles adjust the speed by how much you move them.
-A light push changes your speed slightly while a full push makes a greater jump.
-I’m excited for this feature because previously, the Peloton, Echelon, and Horizon treadmills were the only machines that had such intuitive performance controls.
+A light push changes your speed slightly, while a full push makes a greater jump.

 Currently, the Wahoo KICKR RUN is only rated to support 250 lbs, but there is hope that this rating will increase.
 I hope it will reach the industry standard of at least 300 lbs.